 Start the day with a ferry crossing over Loch Linnhe to its quiet and deserted shore.
 You will barely pass a sole as you follow the loch with wonderful views across the water to Ben Nevis.
 Sheep will be your companions, the sound of trickling streams and the rustle of leaves in the trees.
 Take a picnic with you as you won't see civilisation until you reach a cosy inn at the waters edge where your walk ends.
-Hop on the ferry here and and we will transfer you to your hotel for the next 2 nights which nestles on the edge of Loch Leven in Ballachulish.
+Hop on the ferry here and we will transfer you to your hotel for the next 2 nights which nestles in the little hamlet of Ballachulish adjacent to Loch Leven.

 10 miles (16 km)

 Ballachulish is a great place to chill out and take in the distant views of munros and mountains.
 Canoes and boats can be hired on the loch and nearby Glencoe offers many other activities.
 But if you're up for a marvellous walk, we have one for you.
 We transfer you after breakfast to the start of the route which takes in idyllic walking right beside the loch shore, hamlets and forest, great views all day and a half way refreshment stop where you can have a drink on the pier.
 Arrive back at your hotel for a second night there.